dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 **We read the paper that forced Timnit Gebru out of Google.
 Here’s what it says.** - https://www.technologyreview.com/2020/12/04/1013294/google-ai-ethics-research-paper-forced-out-timnit-gebru/

 **‘A Brave New World of Software Piracy:’ Lawsuit Takes Aim at Scrapping Methods Underpinning Modern Artificial Intelligence** - https://gizmodo.com/ai-microsoft-dall-e-1849816871

-Computational needs has gone down compared to some past methods such as n-gram models which use connected substrings, with technologies such as embedding being developed that significantly decrease the size of the data used